romainv/sys-dependencies/README.md

 ## Usage
 sys-dependencies provides the `spm` command to manage dependencies.
-For basic usage instructions, run `spm help` to display the available commands, arguments and optional environment variables.
+For basic usage instructions, run `spm help` to display the available commands and arguments.
 Below we detail how to [define](#declaring-system-dependencies) your system dependencies, [install](#installing-packages) and [update](#upgrading-packages) them.